Skip to main content

 We then combined the total figures across our 20 sleep deprived cities, to see what we’re searching for the most as a nation.

 According to our findings, people are searching for weighted blankets more than anything else, with a total of 343,920 searches over the past year.
 Despite not being a new invention, weighted blankets have seen a huge increase in popularity in recent years.
-The added pressure from the blanket is supposed to mimic the feeling of being held or hugged, which can increase the release of serotonin, causing you to
+The added pressure from the blanket is supposed to mimic the feeling of being held or hugged, which can increase the release of serotonin, causing you to feel calm and relaxed.

 Insomnia was the most searched for condition, with 298,680 people searching for information about the sleep disorder each year, followed by sleep apnoea, with 259,320 annual searches.